Casting resin guide: best Casting resins to use + Tips

 Troubleshooting: Confirm that you’re following the recommended mixing ratios provided by the resin manufacturer.

-If incomplete curing persists, consider using a UV lamp or heat source to assist the curing process, but be cautious not to exceed the resin’s recommended limits.
+If incomplete curing persists, consider using a UV lamp or heat source to assist the curing process.
+Be cautious not to exceed the resin’s recommended limits.

 3. Cloudiness or Hazing: